 Fighting games are sort of like racing games.
 While "fighting game" is a genre, it contains many different types of sub-genres, some of which may appeal to you while others don't.
 That makes it somewhat tougher to find the right fighting game for you.

-Fortunately, like most other genres, there are a ton of different types of fighting games on the Nintendo Switch.
-While there are some great options that aren’t on this list, we’ve tried to gather a nicely rounded list of games that should appeal to different types of fighting game fans.
+Fortunately, like most other genres, there are tons of different types of fighting games on the Nintendo Switch!
+I've tried to focus on a rounded list of games that should appeal to all kinds of tastes.

 More Games Like Super Smash Bros.

 Of all of the different types of games on this list, Super Smash Bros. and similar games are the most divisive.
 Some only want to play fighters in that style, while others argue that they're not even proper fighting games.
-No matter what, if you're looking for more of that type of game, take a look at our list of games similar to Super Smash Bros.
+If you're looking for more of that type of game: